Table of Contents

 The second step in defining the contrast discrimination task is to display a second randomly oriented grating in each trial, with a small blank (or masking) period in between.
 To do this, we want to avoid repeating the entire workflow we designed for our reference grating, so we will make use of the IncludeWorkflow operator to reuse our stimulus presentation logic.

-ReferenceGrating: BonVision render loop
+BonVision render reference grating

 • Inside the ReferenceGrating state, select all nodes before WorkflowOutput, right-click the selection, and choose the Save as Workflow option.
 Choose RandomOrientationGrating as the name for the extension.